Comparing symbolic powers of edge ideals of weighted oriented graphs

 \end{notation}

-Here $ \Phi $ is an injective homomorphism of k-algebras.
+Here $ \Phi $ is an injective homomorphism of $ k- $algebras.
 By \cite[Corollary 5]{gimenez}, $I(D)$ is Cohen– Macaulay if and only if $I(D^{\prime})$ is Cohen–Macaulay.
-We want to analyse the relationship between the symbolic powers of $I(D)$ and $I(D^{\prime}).$ The next two lemma's are very important to prove our result in Theorem \ref{sym.theorem.1}.
+We want to investigate the relationship between the symbolic powers of $I(D)$ and $I(D^{\prime}).$ The next two lemma's are very important to prove our result in Theorem \ref{sym.theorem.1}.

 \begin{lemma} Let $D,$ $D^{\prime}$ and $\Phi$ are same as defined in Notation \ref{phi.}.
 Then $C$ is a strong vertex cover of $D$ if and only if $C$ is a strong vertex cover of $D^{\prime}$. \end{lemma}